cfHxqA/Mission-Chief.Bot/README.md

 Enter the following command into the command line to start the bot; see PowerShell command line:
 ```
-// start the docker container with default parameters; see 'msc-bot
+// start the docker container with default parameters; see name 'msc-bot' and path 'app'
 .\start-bot.ps1

 // start the docker container with a specific name; see name 'msc-bot-a'